-Originally made popular as a late-night bite, this rapidly expanding food has gone mainstream with breakfast, lunch, dinner, and late-night variations of the dish.
+Originally made popular as a late-night bite, this rapidly expanding food has gone mainstream with breakfast, lunch, dinner, and late-night variations of the tasty dish.

-In fact, many National franchise chains in Canada have added Poutine to their primary menus, and both U.S. and Canadian chefs with international reputations have begun to create their own gourmet varieties.
+In fact, many national franchise chains in Canada have added poutine to their primary menus, and both U.S. and Canadian chefs with international reputations have begun to create their own gourmet varieties.

 This rapid growth in popularity prompted The New Yorker magazine to raise the question “Has Poutine become the unofficial national food of Canada?”